eduardoboares/node-typescript-structure/README.md

 # 📖 Introduction<br>

-This repository is an application structure for Node.JS and TypeScript, also contain ESLint and Babel configurations.<br><br>
+This repository is an application structure to Node.JS and TypeScript, also contain ESLint and Babel configurations.<br><br>

 # 🌐 Technologies<br>